twosixlabs/armory/docs/exporting_data.md

 ```
 If you'd like to include only ground-truth boxes (or only predicted boxes), provide an arg for for only `y_i` (or only `y_i_pred`).

-If `with_boxes` is `True`, the sample_exporter will also generate json files containing coco-formatted bounding box annotations.
+For object detection, if `with_boxes` is `True`, the sample_exporter will also generate json files containing coco-formatted bounding box annotations.
 These are saved in the scenario output directory as
 "ground_truth_boxes_coco_format.json", "benign_predicted_boxes_coco_format.json", and "adversarial_predicted_boxes_coco_format.json".
 In interactive mode, these files will be created once you call `sample_exporter.write()`.
+Note that in the interactive case,
-Note that in the interactive case, they will contain data for images saved through the `sample_exporter.export()` method, and not for images accessed by `sample_exporter.get_sample()`.
+they will contain data for images saved through the `sample_exporter.export()` method, and not for images accessed by `sample_exporter.get_sample()`.

 ### Exporting Multimodal Data
 #### Multimodal CARLA Object Detection